-Be sure you're using an approved XFINITY Internet or XFINITY Voice device.
+Be sure you're using a compatible XFINITY Internet or XFINITY Voice device.

 Check for Approved XFINITY Internet and XFINITY Voice Devices

 Use the My Device Info website to easily check if your device is approved for XFINITY Internet and/or Voice service.
 My Device Info provides a database of all approved cable modems.
 You can also use this site to ensure that your modem supports your selected Internet speed tier.
 After referencing this website for approved retail devices, visit xfinity.com/learn/offers for up-to-date information on the Internet speeds and other offers available in your area.
 For more information about manufacturers' device promotions, see XFINITY Internet and XFINITY Voice current manufacturer offers.

 Before purchasing a retail device through a third-party retailer, visit the My Device Info page to better understand which devices are approved by Comcast.
 For more details, see the Frequently Asked Questions below.